hemashushu/xiaoxuan-core-assembly/docs/expressions.md

 - `break_if testing (value0, value1, ...)`
   Break only when the 'testing' returns true.
 - `break_fn (value0, value1, ...)`
-  Break to the current functin.
+  Break to the current function.

 ## Recur